pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5.md

 The config option `areablock_toolbar` on areablocks has now [less flags](https://github.com/pimcore/pimcore/blob/0e5d8de0c3ac0829d4e85b6360b9dc409b45d108/pimcore/models/Document/Tag/Areablock.php#L264) to customize the toolbar and a the new option `controlsAlign` was introduced.

+#### Build 267 (2018-06-22)
+To the PaymentProvider* object bricks the (optional) input field `configurationKey` was added.
+Since it is optional, this is not added to existing object bricks.
+If issue [#2908](https://github.com/pimcore/pimcore/issues/2908) is a problem for you, you need to add `configurationKey` manually to your PaymentProvider object bricks.

 ## Version 5.2.3